 What is kettle corn?

 You know that yummy popcorn kids would come to your door and try to sell you once or twice a year?
-Or that scrumptious snack you just have to grab at the fair every year?
+Or that scrumptious snack you just have to grab at the fair every year with your gooey Homemade Caramel Apples?

 Yeah, that’s kettle corn.
 And now you can make it in your own kitchen with ease!